Explore the Differences between Smoke Testing and Sanity Testing in detail with examples:

 - Avoid the scenario of “release in 1 hour” unless you are 100% sure that you will be able to deliver.

 - Last but not the least, as mentioned above, draft a detailed release email communicating what is tested, what is left out, reasons, risks, which bugs are resolved, what are ‘Latered’ etc.

 As a QA, you should judge what is the most important part of the implementation that needs to be tested and what are the parts that can be left out or basic-tested.

 Even in a short time, plan a strategy about how you want to do and you will be able to achieve the best in the given time frame.

-Smoke testing is not exhaustive testing but it is a group of tests that are executed to verify if the basic functionalities of that particular build are working fine as expected or not.
+Smoke Testing is not exhaustive testing but it is a group of tests that are executed to verify if the basic functionalities of that particular build are working fine as expected or not.
 This is and should always be the first test to be done on any ‘new’ build.

-When the development team releases a build to the QA for testing, it is obviously not possible to test the entire build and verify immediately if any of the implementations is having bugs or if any of the working functionality is broken.
+When the development team releases a build to the QA for testing, it is obviously not possible to test the entire build and verify immediately if any of the implementations are having bugs or if any of the working functionality is broken.